Donation Processing Guide for Nonprofits

 Fortunately, it’s also getting easier to optimize your giving experience for mobile users!
 When reviewing donation processing services make sure you confirm and test mobile compatibility for smartphones, tablets, and smaller laptops.
 One-click donation forms are automatically mobile optimized, but older static forms may require manual upgrades.

-Optimizing entire websites can be trickier, but I recommend taking a look at Squarespace and Weebly if you’re a smaller nonprofit or have budgetary constraints.
+Optimizing entire websites can be trickier, but I recommend taking a look Squarespaceat and Weebly if you’re a smaller nonprofit or have budgetary constraints.
 They’re both excellent services and work out of the box.

 Donor Receipts: Make sure it’s easy to customize your donation receipt emails and that they look professional.
 You should be able to add custom text, your logo, and any relevant tax information.